Celebrities ~ Famous People From Vermont: Popular Vermonters

 John Dewey passed away on June 1, 1952, at the age of 92.

-John Dewey on Amazon!
+Links on John Dewey

 Llewelyn Sherman Adams was born in East Dover, Vermont, which is in Windham County, on January 8,1899.
 In his lifetime, he served briefly as a Marine in World War I, was in the lumber and paper business, and was involved in banking.
 However, Adams was best known as an American, Republican politician.

 Adams was a Republican legislator, Speaker of the House and also served a term in the House of Representatives.
 He also served as the governor of New Hampshire and White House Chief of Staff.